The Best Paint Primers, According to DIYers and Pros

-Primer usually comes in white and gray color options.
-You can use either color as is without tinting it, or have the primer tinted at the paint store to a shade that’s slightly lighter than your topcoat; this service is usually free of charge if you buy the primer from the same store.
+Primer usually comes in white or gray.
+You can use either color as is without tinting it, or you can have the primer tinted to a shade that’s slightly lighter than your topcoat.
 Tinting primer, which requires buying a primer labeled “tintable,” generally achieves a deeper, richer, and more uniform final color, but is particularly recommended when:

 - You’re going from a darker to a lighter color.
 The tinted primer reduces the number of paint coats needed to hide the darker base coat.